kaushi99/Hotel-Chatbot-using-RASA/README.md

-# rasa-hotel-chatbot-kaushi99
-rasa-hotel-chatbot-kaushi99 created by GitHub Classroom

-This is a simple chatbot for a hotel.
-All the questions given in the assignment were successfully tested and executed.
-I will work on the Bonus Section now.
+This is a simple chatbot for a hotel which is done using RASA framework

 For execution:
 1) Open 2 terminal